taskett/taskett/_posts/2019-11-28-year_review.md

 (Okay, you European readers, I get it- you all live balanced lifestyles and your uncle is healthy as a horse.
 Just stick with me here.)

 In this situation, I am Uncle Bob.
-I started the year with a long list of things I wanted to ship, projects I wanted to collaborate on, places I wanted to visit… and what happened instead was I fell into a depression, only shipped one thing all year (burnout quiz), had to stop traveling and return home because I was such a fucking mess, and went through the hardest breakup of my life.
+I started the year with a long list of things I wanted to ship, projects I wanted to collaborate on, places I wanted to visit… and what happened instead was I fell into a depression, only shipped [one thing all year](https://donewithlife.carrd.co/), had to stop traveling and return home because I was such a fucking mess, and went through the hardest breakup of my life.

 But, just like Uncle Bob, these things didn’t suddenly just fall out of the sky.
 There were a lot of long-term issues that got me to such a low point.

 ### I have codependency.

 What is codependency?
-My favorite description of it is, ‘Codependency is when you’re unable to tolerate the discomfort of others.’
+My favorite description of it is, _Codependency is when you’re unable to tolerate the discomfort of others._

 This usually stems from a dysfunctional childhood, and leads to a bunch of different shitty behaviors.